U.S. Seizes Iranian Fuel From 4 Tankers Bound For Venezuela

 Roughly 1.116 million barrels of fuel was confiscated from the foreign-flagged vessels M/T Bella, M/T Bering, M/T Pandi and M/T Luna, a Justice Department statement said, adding that the seizure took place "with the assistance of foreign partners."

-The cargo was intercepted on Wednesday, acting on a warrant issued by a U.S. District Court over a July 2 complaint seeking the forfeiture of all petroleum products aboard the vessels.
-The property is now in U.S. custody, the DOJ says.
+The cargo was intercepted on Wednesday, under a warrant issued by a U.S. District Court over a July 2 complaint seeking the forfeiture of all petroleum products aboard the vessels.
+The property is now in U.S. custody, the Justice Department said.

-According to The Associated Press, quoting unnamed U.S. officials, no military force was used in the seizure of the cargo and none of the ships were physically impounded.
-Instead, U.S. officials threatened ship owners, insurers and captains with sanctions to force them to hand over their cargo, the AP reports.
+According to The Associated Press, quoting unnamed U.S. officials, no military force was used in the seizure of the cargo, and none of the ships was physically impounded.
+Instead, U.S. officials threatened ship owners, insurers and captains with sanctions to force them to hand over their cargo, the AP reported.

-In a statement on Friday, State Department spokesperson Morgan Ortagus described the cargo as gasoline and said if the forfeiture is successful in U.S. courts, the proceeds could "support the U.S. Victims of State Sponsored Terrorism Fund instead of those engaging in terrorism, like the IRGC."
+In a statement Friday, State Department spokesperson Morgan Ortagus described the cargo as gasoline and said if the forfeiture is successful in U.S. courts, the proceeds could "support the U.S. Victims of State Sponsored Terrorism Fund instead of those engaging in terrorism, like the [Islamic Revolutionary Guard Corps]."

-It wasn't clear where the vessels, all four Liberian-flagged, are currently located, as none of them appear to have transmitted collision-avoidance beacons in several weeks, according to the site MarineTraffic.com.
+It wasn't clear where the vessels, all four Liberian-flagged, are currently located, as none appears to have transmitted collision-avoidance beacons in several weeks, according to the site MarineTraffic.com.

-Last year, the Trump administration declared Iran's IRGC to be a terrorist organization.
+Last year, the Trump administration declared Iran's Islamic Revolutionary Guard Corps to be a terrorist organization.
 It has also stepped up pressure on the government of Venezuelan President Nicolás Maduro.

 Although Venezuela controls one of the world's largest crude reserves, its production of refined gasoline falls short of even its domestic needs.
 Amid stiff U.S. sanctions, commercial traders have also increasingly shunned Venezuela, prompting it to turn to Iran, which is also the subject of sanctions from Washington.